 If you think you have excelled in the art of parenting and successfully survived through the postnatal period, then wait, the fun never ends!
 There are still some challenges you have to face.
-You will find a need to learn a bit more about little one, especially when the baby has started rolling over the bassinet.
-Seeing the baby’s feet and head bumping into the sides of the bassinet has left just a dangling question on the minds of many parents-how to transition from bassinet to crib?
+You will find a need to learn a bit more about the little one, especially when the baby has started rolling over the bassinet.
+Seeing the baby’s feet and head bumping into the sides of the bassinet has left just a dangling question on the minds of many parents how to transition from bassinet to crib?

 It is recommended that a baby should sleep in the parent’s room for at least the first six months to one year.
 As your baby hits this time period, then it is time to consider the transition.
 We have shared some tips regarding this transition that would let you know how to transfer a baby to the crib.

 Tips for moving baby into own room

 This write-up is loaded with tips for moving the baby into its room.
 You might want to hold to a cup of coffee as you ride through the different aspects of this article to know about this transition process.
 So let’s start with these effortless tricks.